pj398/personal-website/content/posts/2020-03-09-glitch-art-in-R/index.md

 ## Defining a glitch method

+{% admonition(type="info", title="Note from the future") %}
+Some time after making this post, I put together a toy package called [{glitchr}](https://codeberg.org/pjphd/glitchr), which provides a simple R interface to the various functions discussed in this post.
+{% end %}

 #### Step 1: find a guinea pig

 Or, more specifically, a bear.
 I needed an image to experiment on, so I went to [Unsplash](https://unsplash.com) and found [this magnificient bear](https://unsplash.com/photos/y421kXlUOQk) to participate in my trials: